NethermindEth/el-node-spec/docs/docs/packaging/profiles.md

 # Profile file

 The configuration/profile file should be in YAML format and contain information about the Middleware profile and its options.
-Options are any argument, flag, configuration value, or environment variable of any services within the AVS `docker-compose.yml` whose value might be required from the user input.
+Options are any argument, flag, configuration value, or environment variable of any services within the Node `docker-compose.yml` whose value might be required from the user input.

 The file’s name must be `profile.yml`.